Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 VII-5.

-The administrative director shall give notice by publication on the committee’s website and in the Connecticut Law Journal of the names of the applicants for admission on motion.
+The director shall give notice by publication on the committee’s website and in the Connecticut Law Journal of the names of the applicants for admission on motion.
 Any written objection received by the committee shall become part of the applicant’s file.

 Art.
 VII-6.